majormech/DFD-supply/EMAIL_STATION_SYSTEM_OVERVIEW.md

 - Shows a high-level inventory snapshot.
 - Shows station request status by station.
 - Shows shopping list (items below low-stock threshold).
-- Lets users search inventory items quickly.
+- Lets Supply officer search inventory items quickly.

 **How to use it:**
 1. Review **Station Request Status** to see which stations have pending requests.